jskov/action-nexus-publish/README.md

 Otherwise you run the risk of the tag being moved in bad faith (or worse - and more likely - suffer bugs in new commits due to my incompetence).

 You *should* be using the Git hash from a release (see Code Review below).

 I do not foresee many releases.
+Maybe expose extra settings for configuration.
+And at least one more when SonaType takes the new Publishing API out of early access.

+### Code Review

+So if you cannot trust your secrets to Gradle or Maven (and whatever dependencies you drag into your build), why should you trust this action?

+Well, you should not!

+You would do well to fork this repository and review the code.
+And then use the action from your forked repository!

+According to [SonarCloud](https://sonarcloud.io/project/information?id=jskov_action-maven-publish) there are ~800 lines of java code.

+If you have written enough code to publish anything on MavenCentral, it should be a piece of cake to review.

+Also remember to have look at [action.yaml](./action.yaml) to verify that only the ['src/main/java'](./src/main/java) classes are used.

+### Releases / Tags

+I will be tagging this repository, mostly to have named base lines and to make it simpler to make release notes.

+You should however **not** use a tag name (or worse, a branch name) when referencing this action.
+Otherwise you run the theoretical risk of the tag being moved in bad faith (or worse - and more likely - suffer bugs in new commits due to my incompetence).

+You *should* be using the Git hash from a release (see `Code Review` below).

+I do not foresee many releases.
 Maybe expose some settings for configuration.
 And at least one more when SonaType takes the new Publishing API out of early access.